jervisfm/abequotes/gh-README.md

 # abequotes
 Abe Quotes Web Archive

+Archive for a dearest friend that had [passed away](https://www.youtube.com/watch?v=g4nv-mCx-WQ).
+Original site is at https://abequotes.firebaseapp.com/

 ## Changes
 We updated the `quotesCtrl.js` file under abe-quotes_file so that it loads our local JSON data for archiving purposes.